• Skip to primary navigation

 Print Recipe Pin Recipe

-Rajma Paratha is a scaly, strong flavoured stuffed paratha variety with rajma filling.
+Rajma Paratha is a stuffed paratha variety with rajma filling.
 Rajma Paratha is healthy paratha that tastes good with raita or a pickle and could be relished for breakfast, dinner or lunchbox.
-How to cook Rajma Paratha is presented in this post with step by step pictures.
+Learn to make Rajma Paratha with step by step pictures.

 Servings6 parathas